Théophile Gautier: Personal life

-Despite his attraction to "mystery, legend, tradition, the picturesque and the imaginative," and the occational "excursion into the realms of the beyond," Gautier "was not a believer in religion or the supernatural."
+Despite his attraction to "mystery, legend, tradition, the picturesque and the imaginative," and the occasional "excursion into the realms of the beyond," Gautier did not practice any established religion.

-Influences

-Early in his life, Gautier befriended Gérard de Nerval, who influenced him greatly in his earlier poetry and also through whom he was introduced to Victor Hugo.
-He shared in Hugo's dissatisfaction with the theatrical outputs of the time and the use of the word "tragedy".
-Gautier admired Honoré de Balzac for his contributions to the development of French literature.

-Gautier was influenced greatly by his friends as well, paying tribute to them in his writings.
-In fact, he dedicated his collection of Dernières Poésies to his many friends, including Hérbert, Madame de la Grangerie, Maxime Du Camp and Princess Mathilde Bonaparte.

 Criticism

-Gautier spent the majority of his career as a journalist at La Presse and later on at Le Moniteur universel.
+Gautier spent the majority of his career as a journalist at La Presse and later at Le Moniteur universel.
 He saw journalistic criticism as a means to a middle-class standard of living.
 The income was adequate and he had ample opportunities to travel.
 Gautier began contributing art criticism to obscure journals as early as 1831.
 It was not until 1836 that he experienced a jump in his career when he was hired by Émile de Girardin as an art and theatre columnist for La Presse.
 During his time at La Presse, however, Gautier also contributed nearly 70 articles to Le Figaro.
 After leaving La Presse to work for Le Moniteur universel, the official newspaper of the Second Empire, Gautier wrote both to inform the public and to influence its choices.
 His role at the newspaper was equivalent to the modern book or theatre reviewer.
 He also reviewed music, without technical terminology but with intelligence and insight, for instance into the work of his friend Berlioz, who set six of his poems (c.
-1840) as 'Les Nuits d'été'.
+1840) as Les Nuits d'été.

-Gautier's literary criticism was more reflective in nature, criticism which had no immediate commercial function but simply appealed to his own taste and interests.
-Later in his life, he wrote extensive monographs on such giants as Gérard de Nerval, Balzac and Baudelaire, who were also his friends – Baudelaire dedicated his chef-d’œuvre Les Fleurs du mal to him, describing him as "a perfect magician of French letters".
+Later in life, he wrote extensive monographs on Gérard de Nerval, Balzac and Baudelaire, some of whom were also his friends.
+His essay on 15th-century French poet François Villon was key to the revival of attention to his work.
+Gautier was the first critic to recognize the work of Paul Verlaine, coining the term poète maudit (outcast poet) to characterize his outsider poetics.
+Baudelaire dedicated his collected poems, Les Fleurs du mal to him.